UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ## Slurm (cont...)
+Man pages exist for all Slurm daemons, commands, and API functions (c.f., `https://slurm.schedmd.com/man_index.html`).
+The Slurm daemons manage nodes, partitions, jobs.
+The partitions are effectively job queues with resource and user constraints.
+Jobs are allocated to nodes within a partition according to proirity.
+-- *Slide End* --

+-- *Slide* --
+## Slurm (cont...)
 The main daemon for slurm is `slurmctld` which coordinates the queueing of jobs, monitoring node states, and allocating resources to jobs.
-In addition there is a slurmd daemon running on each compute node.
+In addition there is a slurmd daemon running on each compute node - this also has to be restarted after a configuration change.

-The user commands include: `sacct`, `salloc`, `sattach`, `sbatch`, `sbcast`, `scancel`, `scontrol`, `sinfo`, `smap`, `squeue`, `srun`, `strigger` and `sview`.
 -- *Slide End* --

 -- *Slide* --
 ## Slurm (cont...)
-Man pages exist for all Slurm daemons, commands, and API functions (c.f., `https://slurm.schedmd.com/man_index.html`).
-The Slurm daemons manage nodes, partitions, jobs.
-The partitions are effectively job queues with resource and user constraints.
-Jobs are allocated to nodes within a partition according to proirity.

 The slurm configuration file is located at `/usr/local/slurm/etc/slurm.conf` on the management node.
 This includes various resource limits, partitions etc. If Slurm is reconfigured, run `/usr/local/resplat/sbin/slurm-run-jobs.sh` to bring all partitions back up.

+The user commands include: `sacct`, `salloc`, `sattach`, `sbatch`, `sbcast`, `scancel`, `scontrol`, `sinfo`, `smap`, `squeue`, `srun`, `strigger` and `sview`.
 -- *Slide End* --

 -- *Slide* --